Ways to include self-improvement in your life

 - Organizing (Everyone has to organize something Here is a reminder about attitude and some tips on organizing

-To make a change, as self-improvement is, takes time.
+To make a change – to include self-improvement, does take time.
 It can be challenging but you can make the change that makes the difference not only for yourself but others Keep focused and often keep blocks of time set aside for each area of growth you are working on.
 Review it often.
 Have a person who helps keep you accountable ie An accountability buddy.
 If you move faster than you have dreamed consider gaining a specific coach to help you or a mentor.
 Both have merit and help you “become a better you”.

 Lastly, remember this.
 No matter how young, old, knowledgeable, shortcomings or what abilities you have – there is “RFI”.
 Room for Improvement.
 So go for it!